-24 VAC signals applied to W terminal of EFT control.
+24 VAC signals applied to W1 terminal of EFT control.

-- · Inducer motor turns on. - The gas valve solenoid energizes. - · Following a 3 second prepurge delay, the pilot valve opens and the ignitor begins to warm up. - After the pilot lights, the main burners energize and light. - Timed from the opening of the main gas valve, the control will delay 30 seconds before switching the fan to Heat speed.
+- · Inducer motor turns on at high speed. - · The high fire solenoid energizes. - Following a 3 second prepurge delay, the pilot valve opens and the ignitor begins to warm up. - After the pilot lights, the main burners energize and light (burners now at high fire rate). - Timed from the opening of the main gas valve, the control will delay the selected Heat Fan On Delay time before switching the inducer to low speed, de-energizing the high fire solenoid and the fan switches to Low Heat speed. - Timed from initial application of the Heating request, if the W1 request is still present after the selected Low Fire Delay time expires (12 minutes), the inducer switches to high speed, the high fire solenoid energizes and the fan switches to High Heat speed.

-W signal removed from EFT.
+W1 signal removed from EFT.

-- The gas valve de-energizes and the main burners go out. - The inducer runs at its present speed for a 30 second postpurge period. - · Timed from the gas valve de-energizing, the Heat fan speed de-energizes after the selected Heat Fan Delay time expires.
+- The gas valve de-energizes and the main burners go out. - The inducer runs at its present speed for a 5 second postpurge period. - The fan switches to (or stays at) Low Heat speed. - Timed from the gas valve de-energizing, the Low Heat fan speed de-energizes after the selected Heat Fan Delay time expires.